-GERD (gastroesophageal reflux disease) is a disease caused by frequent regurgitation of stomach acid into the esophagus.
-Your stomach can protect itself from the acid while the esophagus cannot.
+GERD (gastroesophageal reflux disease) is caused by frequent regurgitation of stomach acid into the esophagus.
+Your stomach can protect itself from the acid, while the esophagus cannot.

 GERD (also called chronic acid reflux) is a prevalent condition.
 It can be due to malfunction of the lower esophageal sphincter (the sphincter between the esophagus and the stomach) or hiatal hernia.

 Hiatal hernia (one of the causes of acid reflux) occurs when a part of your stomach herniates into your chest through the diaphragm.